 When Stocks and Bonds Fall… Fear Sets In

 When clients think about investing risks, they mostly think about stocks.
-Each weekday financial news reports about the Dow, NASDAQ and the S&P 500 inundate audiences with all kinds of dire predictions about the market.
+Each weekday financial news reports about the Dow, NASDAQ, and the S&P 500 inundate audiences with all kinds of dire predictions about the market.
 Therefore, when clients think about investing safely, they think about bonds.
 Many can’t explain why bonds should be safer, but just think they are.
-Many times, when stock go down, bonds will trade up, as they did during the Covid sell off in 2020.
+Many times, when stocks go down, bonds will trade up, as they did during the Covid sell off in 2020.
 Investors are often surprised to see that their portfolios are not as bad as what they see on TV.
 There are times, however, when this is not the case.
-When both stocks and bonds fall, investors become uncomfortable watching their portfolios decline much more than expected, pushing their risk tolerance threshold to the brink of portfolio liquidation.
+When both stocks and bonds fall, investors become uncomfortable watching their portfolios decline much more than expected.
+This pushes their risk tolerance threshold to the brink of portfolio liquidation.

 The Market in 2022